 Cons of hypnotherapy for PTSD include:

 - Results vary: As with any treatment, not everyone will experience the same results.
-Although the person-centered approach of hypnotherapy can be a great advantage to many people, it means that sometimes the treatment will be more or less effective.
-As a result, a person may have to seek out more than one hypnotherapist if they are not satisfied with the initial outcome.
+Although the person-centered approach of hypnotherapy can be a great advantage to many people, sometimes the treatment will be more or less effective.
+As a result, a person may have to seek out more than one hypnotherapist if they are dissatisfied with the initial outcome.

-- Standards: There is not one set of standards that govern the profession of hypnotherapy.
+- Standards: There is not one set of standards that govern hypnotherapy.
 As a result, the services and treatments provided by hypnotists may vary.
-Nonetheless, most practitioners do adhere to some kind of ethical and professional standards.
-Make sure that your hypnotherapist belongs to a reputable trade organization such as the National Guild of Hypnotists.
+Nonetheless, most practitioners adhere to ethical and professional standards.
+Ensure your hypnotherapist belongs to a reputable trade organization such as the National Guild of Hypnotists.

-- Insurance: Many insurance companies do not cover hypnosis treatment which can result in out of pocket costs.
-Check with your insurance company before committing to hypnotherapy as a treatment for nicotine addiction.
+- Insurance: Many insurance companies do not cover hypnosis treatment, sometimes resulting in out-of-pocket costs.
+Check with your insurance company before committing to hypnotherapy.

 At-Home Hypnosis for PTSD